SCM-NV/qmflows/docs/Manual_QD_QMFlows.rst

 The names of the to be created folders. dir_name_list[0] is the core input folder, dir_name_list[1] the ligand input folder and dir_name_list[2] the quantum dot output folder.

+|

 - dummy = Cl
 :mod:`int`:
 The atomic number  or atomic symbol :mod:`str` of the atoms in the core that should be replaced with ligands.
 Alternatively, dummy atoms can be manually specified with the core_indices variable.

+|

 - use_database = True
 :mod:`bool`:
 Enables or disables the use of database_name.

+|

 - ligand_opt = True
 :mod:`bool`:
 split the ligand into linear fragments and then recombine these fragments, searching for the optimal dihedral angle of the newly (re-)formed bond in the process.
 Involved an optimization with RDKit UFF.

+|

 - split = True
 :mod:`bool`:
-If False: The ligand is to be attached to the core in its entirety.
+If False: The ligand in its entirety is to be attached to the core.

     NR\ :sub:`4`\ :sup:`+` \     ->     NR\ :sub:`4`\ :sup:`+` \